BeOpen-project/ckan/doc/maintaining/background-tasks.rst

 Supporting both systems at once
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-It might make sense to support both the RQ and the old Celery-based job system.
+Not all CKAN installations will immediately update to CKAN 2.7.
+It might therefore make sense for you to support both the new and the old job system.
+That way you are ready when the old system is removed but can continue to support older CKAN installations.

 The easiest way to do that is to use `ckanext-rq
 <https://github.com/davidread/ckanext-rq>`_, which provides a back-port of the